Direct Healthcare Professional Communication (DHPC)

 3. What to do if the concerned medicine is authorised but not marketed in Hungary?

 If the medicine concerned by the DHPC is not marketed in Hungary, the Hungarian translation should still be prepared and submitted to the Institute for approval.
 The approved Hungarian translation is published on the Institute’s website.
 This new approach follows recent changes in the publication of DHPCs on the Institute’s website.
 Currently DHPCs appear assigned to medicinal products rather than exclusively as a single list.
 Thus, if DHPCs were not published for non-commercialised medicinal products this could suggest a false impression that the product is not associated with any safety concern.
+Nevertheless, there may be scenarios (e.g. quality defect of certain batches that is foreseen to be resolved on short term) when the obligation may be waived.
+Approval of OGYÉI should be sought in such instances.

 The DHCP obligation also applies to parallel distributors, provided that the above mentioned requirements are met.